 Top tip: Avoid fried eggs if you're trying to be healthy.

 We all know that drinking water helps to keep you fuller but it's actually much better if you eat water.
 How would you do that?
 Soup, of course!
 Blending your ingredients with water means that you absorb the water into your stomach, which helps you feel full.

 Top tip: All you need to make homemade soup is some stock cubes and some veg - it's much tastier than shop-bought.

-Do you normally eat white rice, pasta and bread?
+Do you normally eat white rice, pasta, and bread?
 Switching to brown carbs, such as wholemeal, will help keep you fuller for longer.
-Brown carbs are high in fibre which means the food will be absorbed into your system more slowly than white carbs.
+Brown carbs are high in fiber which means the food will be absorbed into your system more slowly than white carbs.
 This avoids the usual energy spikes and dips that come with eating white carbs.

 Top tip: Brown rice and pasta take a little longer to cook than white so factor this into your cooking time when using.

 It not only tastes delicious, but cinnamon can also help you feel fuller for longer - and help you lose weight!
 Cinnamon can slow down the emptying of your stomach and it also lowers blood sugar levels - very clever!

 Top tip: Sprinkle cinnamon atop porridge or yogurt or coat your meat for a sweet twist.